 If you and your spouse cannot agree on your own, you may benefit from mediation sessions.
-In mediation, the mediator will review the assets and debts to be divided and will lead the discussion between you to try to reach a compromise.
-These sessions often result in a settlement agreement, even if you came into the process without opposing desires.
+In mediation, the divorce mediator will review the assets and debts to be divided with you and will lead the discussion between you to try to reach a compromise.
+These sessions often result in a settlement agreement, even if you came into the process with opposing desires.

 Contact a St. Louis Divorce Mediation Attorney for More Information